MrAsterisco/homebridge-hisense-tv/.github/ISSUE_TEMPLATE/bug-report.md

 **Logs:**

 ```
-Show the Homebridge logs here, remove any sensitive information.
+Show the Homebridge logs/protocol here, remove any sensitive information.
+In case of a crash or error, please try enabling debug mode and provide the full log output.
 ```

 **Plugin Config:**